kaushal-chauhan-simform/SpendWise/README.md

 # SpendWise

-SpendWise is a simple web application for visualizing monthly incomes and expenses using a bar chart.
-It provides a user-friendly interface to input data for each month and view/download a chart representation.
+SpendWise is a simple and intuitive web application that helps you visualize your monthly incomes and expenses with a clear bar chart.
+Easily input your data for each month, instantly see the comparison between your earnings and spendings, and download the chart for your records or reports.

 ## Features
 - Input monthly incomes and expenses (January to December)